 OP-1 has several original synthesizer engines. each one has its own personality. when in synthesizer mode, the synthesizer engine’s visual is always located under T1 and is also the first screen that will show up when you change or select a sound.

-each sound is built up from four modules located under the T1, T2, T3 and T4 keys, lined up under the display. note: the T1-T4 are soft keys, which means that in synthesizer and drum mode they function as described here. in tape mode they are track keys T1-T4 and in mixer mode they are mixer (T1), EQ (T2), master effect (T3) and master out / drive (T4).
+note: the T1-T4 are soft keys, which means that in synthesizer and drum mode they function as described here. in tape mode they are track keys T1-T4 and in mixer mode they are mixer (T1), EQ (T2), master effect (T3) and master out / drive (T4).

 to enter synthesizer mode, press the key with the blue wave symbol on it. this enables both T1-T4 and sound selection keys 1-8.

-when you have pressed the synthesizer key, first select a sound from 1-8 with the sound keys 1-8. then use T1-T4 keys to shape the sound:
+When you have pressed the Synthesizer key, first select a sound from 1-8 with the Sound keys 1-8.

-the first module of a sound is its engine. this is the heart of the sound and is the most important part. it is possible to change an engine of a sound but keep the envelope, the effect and the LFO or g-force setting. to do this, first select the sound you want to change. then use the T1 to T4 keys to select a specific module.
+it is possible to change an engine of a sound but keep the envelope, the effect and the LFO or g-force setting.to do this, first select the sound you want to change. then use the T1 to T4 keys to select a specific module.

 to change the engine press shift + T1. this opens the browser screen, with a list of possible engine choices.

-use the blue encoder to scroll through the list and press T1 when your choice is highlighted to exit. more details on the different synthesizer engines and their parameters are available in the reference chapter .
+use the blue encoder to scroll through the list and press T1 when your choice is highlighted to exit.

-to shape the envelope, press the T2 key. the envelope controls the amplification of a sound and is triggered when a note is played.
+more details on the different synthesizer engines and their parameters are available in the reference chapter. to shape the envelope, press the T2 key. the envelope controls the amplification of a sound and is triggered when a note is played.

 you can control the attack, decay, sustain and release. this is called an ADSR envelope.

-this will be indicated by a color change in the graphical interface as soon as an encoder is turned.
+This will be indicated by a color change in the graphical interface as soon as an encoder is turned.

 to add an effect to a sound, press the T3 key.